weirdpelican/4-H-GitHub-Workshop/README.md

 Welcome to the GitHub Workshop.
 The goals of this workshop are to provide you a broad overview of what GitHub is and the tools you'll need for your project.
 Please refer to this [Google presentation](https://docs.google.com/presentation/d/1N9V74i6dsiyunjtv1oVDxFt5feKuLJApictSREEobSs/edit?usp=sharing) for a more in-depth overview.

+## Brief Overview of What Git and GitHub are
+### Git
+- Is a version control system that tracks changes in files and coordinates work on those files with multiple people